gicentre/elm-vegalite/docs/changeNotes.md

 - Support for the new offset channel (VL 5.2) with `position XOffset` and `position YOffset` along with channel identifiers `chXOffset` and `chYOffset`, useful for grouped bar charts and jitter-plots.

+- Add `pRepeatDatum` for use with position offsets and repeated encoding of multiple data fields.

 ---

 ## V3.1.1 ➡ V4.0.0